uzma-azhar/deep-learning-challenge/README.md

   - Accuracy Score: 72.94%
   - Loss Score: 55.76%

-* Machine Learning Model 3: Knowing the social sector due to my own professional experience and that organization names carry weight, I decided to keep the name column and bin all names with less than 10 occurences as 'other'.
+* Machine Learning Model 3: Knowing the social sector due to my own professional experience and that organization names carry weight, I decided to keep the name column and bin all names with less than 10 occurrences as 'other'.
 This required an increased number of inputs (266 - number of columns) and units (530 - approximately double the input) and I decided to maintain 3 hidden layers, resulting in the following results:
   - Accuracy Score: 78.39%
   - Loss Score: 55.97%

 ## Summary

 The third machine learning model performs best as it has a higher accuracy score - it will be correct nearly 80% of the time.
-This model takes into account the organization that is applying for funding, which is crucial in determing the previous track records of organizations and if they have the best chances of success in their ventures.
+This model takes into account the organization that is applying for funding, which is crucial to determine the previous track records of organizations and if they have the best chances of success in their ventures.